 Now most people assume slideshow videos are made of images only, but that’s not strictly true.
 You can also add video footage, GIFs, slow-mo videos, short video clips, etc. to your slideshow video.

 For example, if you’re creating an event recap video, along with professional photos you can add short video footage of speakers performing on stage in your slideshow video.
+Tip: Always adapt your content to the different audiences you target and develop a strategy of personalized video marketing.

 Similarly, if you’re creating an employee recruitment video, you can add videos that show your employee’s working amiably together and give an inside look at what it’s like to work at your company with fun video clips.